Community influence

 Our perspective on community influence

-‘Influence’ is interpreted – and understood differently – at different times, in different contexts and by different people.
-We can understand influence as being about attributes, methods and/or outcomes:
+As the diagram above shows, ‘influence’ is interpreted – and understood differently – at different times, in different contexts and by different people.

 Attributes